 Rafale · EUPlayable units & buildings generated — plus every icon, projectile & prop.
 6 factions, one style.

 Prompt → playable unit, fully automated.
-Swappable AI backend — the socket for Magnific.
+Built for Magnific as the default backend — drop-in, no rebuild.

 Working demo & full walkthrough — this site, plus the in-engine editor.

 A generation at GPT-Image “low” is ~1–4 credits — cents.
 Cheap enough to put in millions of hands.
-Players pay to create; Magnific co-subsidizes early to buy the category.
+Players pay to create — and if we build this together, there's room to explore co-investing early to win the category before anyone else prices it in.

 Per generated image at “low” — seconds each.
 A full simple unit (image + mesh): ~$0.25–0.50.